Seraclin/Final-Project-CS470/data/README.txt

 For our second implementation of PageRank, please ensure that you navigate to "PageRankImp2", and run "python main.py".

 To create .dot file, please ensure the data and the python file are in the same directory.
 Then run the following code: python3 make_dot_graphs.py graph_type, where graph type is either "digraph" or "multidigraph".
 These files will be used as input into the MMD version of PageRank.
+Note that the file names are already determined as travel_graph_noDupEdges.dot for digraph and travel_graph_DupEdges.dot for mutli-digraph.

 Link to our video presentation: https://www.youtube.com/watch?v=8SKBwgTPDI4